 Director XOM Common Shares (#) XOM Restricted Stock (#) (b) Total Common Shares and Restricted Stock (#) Total Market Value of Common Shares and Restricted Stock (\$) (c) B.W.
-Corson 120,676 73,850 194,526 29,759,204 M.R.
-Crocker 15,534 128,400 143,934 22,019,479 D.S.
-Sutherland 5,730 - 5,730 876,594
+Corson 129,044 59,700 188,744 26,417,156 M.R.
+Crocker (d) 22,433 149,000 171,433 23,994,258 N.A.
+Hansen 155,800 155,800 21,806,218

-- (a) Holdings as at February 8, 2023.
+- (a) Holdings as at February 15, 2024.
 The information includes the beneficial ownership of common shares of Exxon Mobil Corporation, which information not being within the knowledge of the company has been provided by the nominees and directors individually.

 None of these individuals own more than 0.01 percent of the outstanding shares of Exxon Mobil Corporation.
-Current directors D.W.
-Cornhill, K.T.
-Hoeg, M.C.
-Hubbs and J.M.
-Mintz, and nominees S.R.
-Driscoll, J. Floren, G.J.
-Goldberg, do not own common shares or hold restricted stock of Exxon Mobil Corporation. - (b) The numbers for Exxon Mobil Corporation restricted stock include outstanding restricted stock and restricted stock units granted under its restricted stock plan which is similar to the company's restricted stock unit plan. - (c) The value for Exxon Mobil Corporation common shares and restricted stock is based on the closing price for Exxon Mobil Corporation common shares on the New York Stock Exchange of \$113.92 U.S., which is converted to Canadian dollars at the daily rate of exchange of \$1.3429 provided by the Bank of Canada for February 8, 2023.
+D.W.
+Cornhill, S.R.
+Driscoll, J.N.
+Floren, G.J.
+Goldberg and M.C.
+Hubbs do not own common shares or hold restricted stock of Exxon Mobil Corporation. - (b) The numbers for Exxon Mobil Corporation restricted stock include outstanding restricted stock and restricted stock units granted under its restricted stock plan which is similar to the company's restricted stock unit plan. - (c) The value for Exxon Mobil Corporation common shares and restricted stock is based on the closing price for Exxon Mobil Corporation common shares on the New York Stock Exchange of \$103.73 U.S., which is converted to Canadian dollars at the daily rate of exchange of \$1.3493 provided by the Bank of Canada for February 15, 2024. - (d) M.R.
+Crocker is a current director and has chosen not to stand for re-election.
+Mr. Crocker does not hold any Imperial Oil Limited common shares, restricted stock units or deferred share units.